Safe Outsourcing and Security Measures

 Gislen Software: Your Partner for Safe Outsourcing

 Gislen Software is a trusted Swedish-owned IT outsourcing company with extensive experience delivering high-quality, secure IT services.
-We offer customized services and solutions tailored to your specific needs and goals.
+We offer customised services and solutions tailored to your specific needs and goals.
 We provide several different services.
-From product development, upgrading and migrating of legacy systems to newer, more modern technologies, development of mobile applications and apps, support and maintenance, and other IT services such as customer support, accounting and support for various HR functions.
+From product development, upgrading and migrating legacy systems to newer, more modern technologies, Artificial Intelligence, mobile applications and apps, support and maintenance, and other IT services such as customer support, accounting and support for various HR functions.
 The aim is to streamline operations, reduce costs and improve quality.
 Together with our partner, Epical Group, we also offer first-class blended outsourcing, especially in systems integration.

 Expertise and Experience

 We also have many good references.
-We work with well-known companies and organisations such as ABB, Epical Group, European Association for Cardio-Thoracic Surgery, Kantar SIFO, PostNord, Scandinavian Airlines, Svensk Byggtjänst, Swedish Match, and Volvo Cars, as well as small and medium-sized companies such as Clarendo, Planter Norden, and Dineflow.
+We have worked with many well-known companies and organisations including ABB, Epical Group, European Association for Cardio-Thoracic Surgery, Kantar Media Research, PostNord, Scandinavian Airlines, Svensk Byggtjänst, Swedish Match, Vaisala, and Volvo Cars, as well as small and medium-sized companies like Clarendo, Planter Norden, and Dineflow.

 Safety and Compliance